Pécs

 It was a Sanjak center in Budin (Buda) Eyalet at first and Kanije (Kanizsa) Eyalet later as “Peçuy”.
 We know that there were 513 Ottoman soldiers in the castle in 1543-44, while there were 828 of them in 1545-46, 370 in 1552-53, and 321 in 1565-66.
 The town was famous for Ibrahim Pecevi (1572-1650) whose mother came from the Bosnian Sokolovic family but his paternal great-grandfather was a Turkish Sipahi called Kara Davut Agha.
 Ibrahim was born in Pécs and became a great historian-chronicler in the Ottoman Empire.

-In 1664, Croat-Hungarian nobleman Zrínyi Miklós aka Nicholas Zrinski arrived in Pécs, with his army.
-Since the city was well into the Ottoman territories, they knew that even if they occupy it, they could not keep it for long, so they planned only to pillage it.
+In 1664, Croat-Hungarian nobleman Zrínyi Miklós aka Nikola Zrinski arrived in Pécs, with his army.
+Since the city was well into the Ottoman territories, they knew that even if they occupied it, they could not keep it for long, so they planned only to pillage it.
 They ravaged and burned the city but could not occupy the castle.
-Medieval Pécs was destroyed forever, except for the wall encircling the historical city, a single bastion (Barbakán / barbican), the network of tunnels and catacombs beneath the city, parts of which are closed down, and other parts are in possession of the famous Litke champagne factory, and can be visited today.
+Medieval Pécs was destroyed forever, except for the wall encircling the historical city, a single bastion (Barbakán / barbican), the network of tunnels and catacombs beneath the city, parts of which are closed down, and other parts have the famous Litke champagne factory and can be visited today.

-The Ottomans saw that they could not hold the city, and burned it, and withdrew into the castle.
-The army led by Louis of Baden occupied the city on 14 October and destroyed the aqueduct leading to the castle.
-The Ottomans had no other choice but to surrender, which they did on 22 October.
+In the castle, the besiegers found 18 cannons, much armor, and horses.
+18 infantry and seven-and-a-half horse companies of the Thüngen Infantry Regiment were left as guards.
+Colonel Makár was appointed commander of the fortress.
+Louis of Baden then marched on to Siklós.
 The city was under martial law under the command of Karl von Thüngen.
 At first, the Viennese court wanted to destroy the castle but later they decided to keep it to counterbalance the importance of Szigetvár, which was still under Ottoman rule.

 Slowly the city started to prosper again, but in the 1690s two plague epidemics claimed many lives.
 In 1688 German settlers arrived.
 At that time, only about one-quarter of the city’s population was Hungarian, the others were Germans or Southern Slavs.
 According to 1698 data, South Slavs comprised more than half of the population of the town.
 As Hungarians were only a minority of the population, Pécs did not support the revolution against the Habsburg rule led by Prince Rákóczi Ferenc.
 It was the reason why his armies pillaged the city in 1705, led by General Vak Bottyán.
 Then, the military role of the castle ceased to exist and the fortifications were systematically pulled down after 1780.